Paul-Browne/class-device/README.md

 #### why do this?

-Because your css looks like this
+Because your css looks like this!

 ```css
 .d-flex {